 Bloom's Taxonomy is a cognitive-based learning model that classifies and organizes learning objectives and outcomes.
 It helps assess learners' current level of knowledge, creates rigorous courses tailored to advance learning, and helps course creators measure learning and objectives by providing a set language around course activities.

-Course designers can use Bloom's Taxonomy to guide them as they use course creation software like WeVideo's interactive video design studio, PlayPosit.
+Course designers can use Bloom's Taxonomy to guide them as they use course creation software like WeVideo's video learning platform.

 Bloom's helps learners progress toward mastery — starting from the most foundational levels of learning and working up to higher-order thinking.
 In 2001, the taxonomy was revised, including some cognitive process levels that help course creators better utilize video within a course.

-When a marketing agency hires a new content writer, an employee's onboarding learning objective may be "I can use WordPress to upload and publish branded blog articles.
+When a marketing agency hires a new content writer, an employee's onboarding learning objective may be, "Can use WordPress to upload and publish branded blog articles."
 From the lens of Bloom's, how will the new hire master that objective?

 Start the first lessons with the most basic information.
 Create informational videos.
 Then, move toward procedures.
 Take publishing a post, for example.
 The steps are the same each time.
 Log on.
 Navigate to the posts section.
 Create a new post and add all the necessary data.
 Schedule for review.
 Final edits made by a proofreader.
 Publish.